userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 ### Editing your hosts file

 If you prefer to access UserFrosting from the more friendly URL `http://userfrosting.test` then you must update your computer's hosts file.
 To do this, we need to edit the `hosts` file.
 In Windows, this file is located at `C:\Windows\System32\drivers\etc\hosts`.
-In MacOS, you can find it at `/private/etc/hosts`.
+In MacOS and Linux, you can find it at `/etc/hosts`.
 In either case, you will need to edit it **as an administrator**, or temporarily give yourself permissions to write to this file.

 Add the following lines at the bottom, save and exit: